.

 How Long Does a Laboratory Information System Upgrade Take?

-“During the great majority of the laboratory information system update process, there is no downtime,” said Basag-Taroata.
-“The only real downtime is when the lab’s updated training environment gets turned into a production environment.
-The downtime differs for each customer, depending on the server performance and the database size, but, in general, the bigger the version jump, the more time it will take to complete the upgrade.”
+"During the great majority of the laboratory information system software updates, there is no downtime," said Basag-Taroata.
+"The only real downtime is when the lab's updated training environment gets turned into a production environment.
+The downtime differs for each customer depending on server performance and database size, but in general, the bigger the version jump, the more time it will take."

-To ensure speed and accuracy, LigoLab follows a strict policy of upgrading only one customer at a time, minimizing risk and maximizing support during the transition.
+The team resolves most bugs within hours and typically completes the full upgrade within a single day.
+Also noteworthy, LigoLab follows a strict policy of upgrading only one customer at a time to minimize risk and maximize support during the transition.

 Industry Insights: Is Software Testing a Lost Art?

-How the Laboratory Information System Upgrade Process Works
+How the Laboratory Information System Software Upgrade Process Works

-To see the latest LIS software version, lab personnel can simply click the top menu within the application (click on “system” and then “version features”).
-When something new catches their attention, they start the upgrade process by contacting the support team.
+Lab personnel click the top menu within the application to view the latest LIS software version.
+When something new catches their attention, they initiate the upgrade by contacting the support team.

-As soon as an upgrade request comes in, LigoLab configures a training environment to mirror the production environment of the latest version of the laboratory information system software.
+LigoLab configures a training environment to mirror the production environment for the latest version of the laboratory information system software.

-Once all configurations have been synchronized between the production and training environments, the support team creates a backup environment that guards against any issues that may occur during the update.
+Once configurations are synchronized, the support team creates a backup environment to prevent any issues from occurring during the update.

 On-Demand Webinar: Has Our Laboratory Outgrown Its Laboratory Information System?